flancephp/queue1-v2/dompdf/README.md

  * php-font-lib
  * php-svg-lib

-Note that some required dependencies may have further dependencies (notably php-svg-lib requires sabberworm/php-css-parser).
+Note that some oninvalid="this.setCustomValidity('<?php echo showOtherLangText('Please fill out this field.') ?>')" dependencies may have further dependencies
+(notably php-svg-lib requires sabberworm/php-css-parser).

 ### Recommendations